Frog Bridge

-The Frog Bridge (officially known as the Thread City Crossing) is a bridge located in Willimantic, Connecticut which carries South Street (CT 661) across the Willimantic River.
-It is known as the Frog Bridge because it has four copper frog sculptures on each end of the bridge, sitting on concrete thread spools.
+The Frog Bridge (officially known as the Thread City Crossing) is a bridge located in Willimantic, Connecticut, which carries South Street (CT 661) across the Willimantic River.
+Opened in September 2000, it is known as the Frog Bridge because it has four copper frog sculptures on each end of the bridge, sitting on concrete thread spools.
 The sculptures were designed and created by artist Leo Jensen of Ivoryton, Connecticut.

 Naming

-The design of the bridge relates to the local story of "The Battle of the Frogs".
+The design of the bridge relates to the local story of the "Battle of the Frogs".
 In 1754, thousands of bullfrogs in Frog Pond, about a mile east of Windham Center, awoke residents with loud croaking sounds.
 Many people mistook the sound for war drums or shouted words, and feared it was the French or Indians attacking the small town.

 History

 Previous bridge

 The bridge was built to replace an 1857 stone arch bridge located in the middle of the mill complex.
 The original bridge was planned to be replaced as early as 1872.
 Another effort to replace the old bridge was made at the turn of the 20th century, but ended up with a compromise resulting in the Willimantic Footbridge.
 The bridge was closed shortly after the opening of the Frog Bridge, remaining closed until October 2006 when it reopened as the Windham Garden on the Bridge, a pedestrian bridge.